Martin Ashby

-Henry Martin Ashby (born 5 February 1944) is a former international motorcycle speedway rider from England, who reached the final of the Speedway World Championship in 1968.
+Henry Martin Ashby (5 February 1944 – 16 September 2026) was an English international motorcycle speedway rider, who reached the final of the Speedway World Championship in 1968.
 He also finished third in the Speedway World Pairs Championship in 1969, with Nigel Boocock and was a member of the Great Britain team that won the World Team Cups in 1968 and 1975.